yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 -----

-The following text provides a detailed tour of the features and functionality of LAMMPS-GUI.
+The following text provides a documentation of the features and functionality of LAMMPS-GUI.
 Suggestions for new features and reports of bugs are always welcome.
 You can use the :doc:`the same channels as for LAMMPS itself <Errors_bugs>` for that purpose.